Maine Auctioneer Bond: A Comprehensive Guide

 How Much Does the Maine Auctioneer Bond Cost?

-The Maine Auctioneer bond can cost anywhere between $100 to $500 per year.
+The Maine Auctioneer bond can cost anywhere between $100 to $500 per year or $10 to $50 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $10,000 bond requirement.

 $10,000 Auctioneer Bond Cost